samanthaixer/MakersBnB/README.md

 ```
 As a Mongoose,
 So that I can post my nest on the site,
-I want to be able to add a new nest listing.
+I want to be able to add a new nest listing : Name/Description/Price.

 As a Mongoose,
 So that my clients can recognise my nest,